 Swap the cereal for nutrient-dense breakfasts

 So what about the time and money issues?
-You just need a few varied recipes you can learn off by heart, rotate weekly, seasonally, and you can make them in a timeframe that works for you and your family.
+You just need a few varied recipes you can learn by heart, rotate weekly and seasonally, and you can make them in a timeframe that works for you and your family.
 Better yet, teach your kids how to make their own nutrient-dense breakfasts.

-Here are a few of my favorite alternatives to the old cereal or vegemite on toast.
+Here are a few of my favorite healthy breakfast ideas to replace the old cereal or vegemite on toast.

 Healthy breakfast ideas

 · Egg and spinach fried rice (leftover rice for this)

 · Rice pudding with sultanas, chia, and coconut on top (leftover rice)

 · Toasted pesto, spinach, red onion, and tomato wrap